 Most importantly, let’s remind them that a truly good education is all that remains in them, long after they have forgotten everything else that they were taught.

 This is what comprises of the skills that will make them stand out of the crowd.
-This what will ensure they are needed, wherever they go, even when they have no material thing on their name.
+It’s what will ensure that they are needed, wherever they go, even when they have no material thing on their name.